neapolt/neapolt/README.md

 - Hello!
-I'm 1v0k, a software enthusiast.
+I'm 1v0k aka neapolt, a software enthusiast.
-- Projects: Null
+- Projects: SentryAv
 - Contact me: neapolt(discord)
 - “An idiot admires complexity, a genius admires simplicity, a physicist tries to make it simple, for an idiot anything the more complicated it is the more he will admire it.." - Terry A. Davis